adjtomo/seisflows/docs/specfem2d_example.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After two iterations, the updated model starts to take form.
 We can
-clearly see tha the lack of data coverage on the outer edges of the
+clearly see that the lack of data coverage on the outer edges of the
 model mean we do not see any appreciable update here, whereas the center
 of the domain shows the strongest model updates which are starting to
 resemble the checkerboard pattern shown in the target model.

 With only 4 events and 2 iterations, we do not have quite enough
-constraint to recover the sharp contrats between checkers shown in the
+constraint to recover the sharp contrasts between checkers shown in the
 Target model.
-We can see that smearing and regularization leads to more
+We can see that data coverage, smearing and regularization
-prominent slow (red) regions.
+leads to more prominent slow (red) regions.

 If we were to increase the number of events and iterations, will it help
 our recovery of the target model?
 This task is left up to the reader!